 Cheating or lying on a CDL application or test will result in license disqualification.

-Special rules apply to CMV operators and violation of these rules can lead to license disqualification.
-A disqualified driver is unable to get a probationary license.
-Drivers must disclose all traffic convictions and CDL suspensions to the state and employers or face a $2,500 fine.
+Special rules apply to CMV operators and violations of these rules can lead to license disqualification.
+Drivers must disclose all traffic convictions and CDL suspensions to the state and their employers or face a $2,500 fine.
+(Wis.
+Stat.
+Ann. § 343.315 (2024).)